 All selections must be performed in their entirety, although long instrumental accompaniments may be shortened.
 Unless written for unaccompanied voice, the selections should be accompanied.
 The selections should demonstrate the singer's musical sensitivity and technical proficiency.

-Three movements or works: One from the Baroque era, one from a Classical sonata, and one from the Romantic era.
+Three movements or works: one from the Baroque era, one from a Classical sonata, and one from the Romantic era or early 20th century.

 Two selections from the standard repertoire of one's instrument: One should be of moderate or fast tempo, demonstrating technical proficiency and one should be slower, demonstrating musical sensitivity.